-Total unrecorded stock-based compensation expense as of January 31, 2018 associated with RSUs, including PRSUs, was \$15.1 million, which is expected to be recognized over a weighted-average period of 2.9 years.
+Total unrecorded stock-based compensation expense as of January 31, 2019 associated with RSUs and PRSUs was \$25.9 million, which is expected to be recognized over a weighted-average period of 2.5 years.
+Total unrecorded stock-based compensation expense as of January 31, 2019 associated with RSAs and PRSAs was \$7.2 million, which is expected to be recognized over a weighted-average period of 2.4 years.